ldtteam/MinecoloniesWiki/pages/src/source/tutorials/schematics.md

 {% endversion %}

 {% version "1.19" after=true %}
 The style pack goes in the "blueprints" folder.
+If that folder doesn't exist, just create it in the root of  your instance folder.
 Unzip the zip, and find the folder containing the pack.json (either the unzipped folder, or a folder directly in it, depending on how the zip was made).
 This folder needs to be placed in `*/blueprints` directly, not any subfolder thereof.
 {% endversion %}

 #### What and where is the scans folder?